-Finance and Audit Committee
+Audit and Risk Committee

-The Board has a Finance and Audit Committee which operates under a charter approved by the Board.
+The Board has an Audit and Risk Committee which operates under a charter approved by the Board.
 It is the Board's responsibility to ensure that an effective internal control framework exists within the entity and ensure compliance with ASX Listing Rule disclosure requirements.
 This includes internal controls to deal with both the effectiveness and efficiency of significant business processes, the safeguarding of assets, the maintenance of proper accounting records, external reporting and the reliability of financial information as well as non-financial considerations such as the benchmarking of operational key performance indicators.
-The Board has delegated the responsibility for the establishment and CPT Global Limited maintenance of a framework of internal control and ethical standards for the management of the consolidated entity to the Finance and Audit Committee.
+The Board has delegated the responsibility for the establishment and maintenance of a framework of internal control and ethical standards for the management of the consolidated entity to the Audit and Risk Committee.

-The Committee also provides the Board with additional assurance regarding the reliability of financial information for inclusion in the financial reports.
-The Corporate Governance Principles recommend that all Finance and Audit Committee members are non-executive.
-During the reporting period CPT Global only had two non-executive directors therefore an executive director was also appointed to the Finance and Audit Committee.
+The Committee also provides the Board with additional assurance regarding the reliability of financial information for inclusion in the Company's financial reports.
+The Council Recommendations are that all Audit and Risk Committee members are non-executives.
+During the full reporting period CPT Global only had two Non-Executive Directors therefore an Executive Director was also appointed to the Audit and Risk Committee.

-The members of the Finance and Audit Committee during the year were:
+The members of the Audit and Risk Committee during the year were: